mulle-cc/mulle-gdb/README.md

 ```

 You may want to change the options in the [configure-mulle-gdb](configure-mulle-gdb)
-scropt to your liking.
+script to your liking.
 I prefer a minimal debugger without python.